As Camera Operator, on the set of “Wayfaring Stranger.” Writer/Director: Matt Webb.

 Phil Wilson

-His creative scholarship is focused on supporting non-profits, particularly in the Arts.
+His creative WORK is focused on supporting non-profits.

-His work has screened at film festivals in LA, San Diego, San Francisco, Phoenix, San Jose and Tacoma.
+It has screened at film festivals in LA, San Diego, San Francisco, Phoenix, San Jose and Tacoma.
 It has also appeared on FS1, The CW, Comcast, and Hallmarkchannel.com.
-He has developed feature films, worked with Emmy-winning directors, and freelanced as a producer, director, DP and editor for over ten years.
+He has developed feature films, worked with Emmy-winning directors, and freelanced as a producer, director, DP and editor for well over ten years.

-He has created compelling work for the US Navy, Rady Children’s Hospital, JDRF, the United Way, Children of the Nations, JDRF, Huntington University, Olympic College, The Benaroya Research Institute, the City of Peoria, Youth for Christ USA, and #1 NY Times Bestselling author, Debbie Macomber.
+He has created compelling content for Arizona Broadway Theater, Rady Children’s Hospital, TheaterWorks, JDRF, the United Way, Children of the Nations, JDRF, Huntington University, Olympic College, The Benaroya Research Institute, Youth for Christ USA, and #1 NY Times Bestselling author, Debbie Macomber.
 He has also freelanced for agencies like Voda Studios, Translight Media, Milkman Media, and Traverse Agency.

-During his tenure, the Center has earned over 20 Official Selections to the Phoenix Film Festival (largest film fest in Arizona) over 40 Student Production Awards at the Rocky Mountain Emmys, and over 40 Student and Faculty Awards at the Broadcast Education Association’s Festival of Media Arts in Las Vegas.
+Phil was the Digital Media Arts Program Director and Associate Professor of Film Production at Huntington University's 30,000 sq ft Center for Digital Media Arts in Arizona for nine years.
+During his tenure, the Center earned over 20 Official Selections to the Phoenix Film Festival (largest film fest in Arizona) over 40 Student Production Awards at the Rocky Mountain Emmys, and over 40 Student and Faculty Awards at the Broadcast Education Association’s Festival of Media Arts in Las Vegas.

-His work has received 18 separate awards at this annual conference, helping Huntington University Arizona earn a #4 ranking (out of 170 participating colleges and universities) in the “Film/Video” category for two years.
-Source: https://beaweb.org/festival/2024-school-rankings/#filmvideo
+His creative work received 20 separate awards at this annual conference, helping Huntington University Arizona earn a #3 ranking (out of 170 participating colleges and universities) in the “Film/Video” category.
+Source: https://beaweb.org/festival/2025-school-rankings/#filmvideo

 Receiving an Emmy in the Craft Category “Lighting - Studio or Location”